 The PM-728VT mill without the CNC conversion costs $3,000 to buy from precision matthews.

 The extra $3,285 you pay will get you a converted CNC mill with ball screw drives instead of the lead screw drives on the original machine and a plexiglass enclosure.

-You also get the complete electronics to run the CNC mill except the computer.
+You also get the complete electronics to run the CNC mill except for the computer.

-The vertical travel height is 16", which is almost double that of the other mills in this list.
+The vertical travel height is 16", which is almost double that of the other mills on this list.

 This mill uses a brushless DC motor for the spindle with a smooth belt drive system that's much quieter than other converted benchtop CNC mills like the Grizzly G0704 CNC Mill.

 The spindle has an R8 taper with a 75-4000 RPM speed.
 There is a control knob for varying the RPM of the spindle on this benchtop mill.